 Hunt’s new statement came five days after he tweeted a denial of Guidepost Solutions’ characterization of him.

 “To put it bluntly,” Hunt’s statement said.
 “I vigorously deny the circumstances and characterizations set forth in the Guidepost report.
 I have never abused anybody.”

-In his second statement since the release of the report, Hunt told FBW that both he and they, “in different ways, were shocked by the contents of that report.”
+In his second statement since the release of the report, Hunt told FBCW that both he and they, “in different ways, were shocked by the contents of that report.”